 Discover Andalucia’s small towns and lay your head where Columbus slept.

 We are always asked, what are your favourite places along the many bike routes you have?
 One of our firm favourites is featured on the Enchanted Andalucia guided route and is a place that legends say, even the great explorer laid his weary bones down for a rest.
+If you want to get a feel of this famous historical person, then we recommend cycling Andalucia Spain in Columbus’ footsteps.
+Easy to do, as some places have remained the same for centuries!

 Read time: 8 min